TacBuild/tac-sdk/README.md

 [![Version npm](https://img.shields.io/npm/v/tac-sdk.svg?logo=npm)](https://www.npmjs.com/package/tac-sdk)

-**TAC-SDK** is an SDK for facilitating cross-chain transactions from TVM (TON Virtual Machine) to EVM-compatible blockchains.
-It is designed to simplify cross-chain interactions for EVM developers by enabling transactions from TVM to EVM with minimal configuration.
+**TAC-SDK** is an SDK for facilitating crosschain operations from TVM (TON Virtual Machine) to EVM-compatible blockchains.
+It is designed to simplify crosschain interactions for EVM developers by enabling transactions from TVM to EVM with minimal configuration.

 ## Overview

-This SDK allows EVM developers to perform cross-chain transactions without needing an in-depth understanding of TON.
+This SDK allows EVM developers to perform crosschain operations without needing an in-depth understanding of TON.
 By specifying the following details, the SDK will generate the necessary transactions:

 **For EVM:**
 1. The ProxyDapp address to interact with.
 2. The method to call on the contract.
-3. Any parameters required for the contract method.
+3. Any encoded parameters required for the contract method.

 **For TVM:**
 1. Addresses of TVM Jettons corresponding to EVM tokens.

 Using these inputs, the SDK builds a TON transaction payload and enables further signature processing through TON-Connect or directly via mnemonic.

+---

 ## Features

 **TON:**
 - Get user jetton balance
-- Generate cross-chain transaction payloads and transfer jettons
+- Generate TON transaction payloads for crosschain operations and transfer jettons
 - Get `operationId` with `transactionLinker` struct
-- Track transaction status using `operationId`
+- Track operation status using `operationId`

+---

 ## Sharded Messages